mist64/c64ref/kernal/kernal_dh.md

 Valid devices are serial devices or tape, and for these the rou- tine passes control to the appropriate serial or tape load routine.

-Operation:
+**Operation**:

 1. STA 93, thus setting the LOAD/VERIFY flag to 0 for LOAD
    or to 1 for VERIFY.
 2. Reset 90, the I/O status, to 0.
 3. LDA from BA, the current device number.
 4. If the current device is the keyboard (0) or the screen (3), JMP F713/F796 to display the ILLEGAL DEVICE NUMBER error message.
 5. If the current device number is less than 3, branch to step 7.
 6. If the current device number is greater than 3, it's a serial device.
 Fall through to F4B8/F55C to load from a serial device.
 7. If the current device is RS-232, JMP F713/F0B9 to display ILLEGAL DEVICE NUMBER.
 8. If the current device number is not 2 (RS-232), the only number left is 1 (tape).
 Fall through to F539/F5D1 to load from tape.

-MEMBOT
-FF9C
+# MEMBOT FF9C

-Called by: JSR at E403/E3E5 in BASIC's Cold Start.
+**Called by**: JSR at E403/E3E5 in BASIC's Cold Start.

-Entry requirements:
+**Entry requirements**:
 Carry should be set or clear, depending on function desired:

 Set carry to read bottom of memory.